19 March 2021

-The business address of the foundation will be that of its qualified member, in respect of whom the Codes of Practice for Trust Company Business (published by the Jersey Financial Services Commission) will have application.
+The business address of the foundation will be that of its qualified member, in respect of whom the Codes of Practice for Trust Company Business (published by the JFSC) will have application.

 The foundation must keep certain records at its business address, namely:

 - a copy of the current charter and regulations;

 - a register of the names and addresses of the members of its council;

 - records sufficient to show and explain its transactions;